2010 Piala Indonesia

 The 2010 Piala Indonesia was the fifth edition of Piala Indonesia, the nationwide football cup tournament in Indonesia, involving professional clubs from Indonesia Super League, Premier Division and First Division.
-Sriwijaya FC was the tournament's defending champions.
+Sriwijaya was the tournament's defending champions.
 The winner of the tournament qualified to play for 2011 AFC Champions League qualification.
 RCTI was appointed as the official TV broadcaster for this tournament.

-Sriwijaya FC became champions for the third year in a row after a 2–1 victory over Arema Indonesia in the final match at Manahan Stadium, Solo.
+Sriwijaya became champions for the third year in a row after a 2–1 victory over Arema Indonesia in the final match at Manahan Stadium, Solo.

 Regulation

 Each club was allowed to play no more than three foreign players in each match.